Lux Christian Academy: Policies & Handbook

 Email the school to request a private conference with your students' teacher or administration staff and a time will be scheduled.

-Teacher parent/legal guardian conferences will be scheduled twice a year.
+Teacher-parent/legal guardian conferences will be scheduled twice a year.
 An evaluation will be performed on your child prior to each conference.
-The evaluations will be discussed at the time of the conference.
+The evaluations will be discussed during the conference.

 Technology